Kolhapur Maharashtra, India Travel Guide

 This commitment fosters positive interactions and preserves Kolhapur's heritage.

-Dress modestly, especially at religious sites and in traditional areas.
+Dress modestly, notably at places of worship and in traditional areas.
 Always seek permission to photograph people.

 Remove your shoes before entering temples or homes.
 Engage with locals politely, utilizing fundamental Marathi phrases.